-While intense smelt-water interaction may be necessary to effectively dissolve smelt in the dissolving tank, smelt shattering is important in order to distribute smelt evenly throughout the tank, rather than have large amounts of smelt simply pour into the tank from the spout.
-It is widely accepted that inadequate smelt shattering increases the violence of dissolving tank smelt-water interaction, and experienced boiler operators claim to be able to assess dissolving tank operation by listening to the tank.
+Intense smelt-water interaction may be necessary to effectively dissolve smelt in the dissolving tank.
+Smelt shattering is important to distribute smelt evenly throughout the tank, rather than have large amounts of smelt simply pour into the tank from the spout.
+Inadequate smelt shattering increases the violence of dissolving tank smelt-water interaction.
+Experienced boiler operators claim to be able to assess dissolving tank operation by listening to the tank.
 At the extreme, inadequate smelt shattering can lead to a dissolving tank explosion that can cause equipment damage, an unscheduled shutdown, and even personnel injury [1,2].
-Despite these concerns, smelt shattering practices vary widely from mill to mill.
-Smelt shattering has not been studied before.
+Despite these concerns, smelt shattering practices vary widely from mill to mill, and the shattering behavior has not been studied before.
 The safety implications and lack of standards for smelt shattering motivated the study presented here.